datashaman/bail/README.md

 ### search

-Search documents with this command:
 ```
-php artisan search {query*}
+Description:
+  Search documents

+Usage:
+  search [options] [--] <query>...

+Arguments:
+  query                      The query to search for

+Options:
+      --per-page[=PER-PAGE]  The number of results to return per page [default: "10"]
+      --page[=PAGE]          The page number to return [default: "1"]
+      --embedding            Use pgvector search, default is text search
 ```
-where `query*` is a list of words to search for.

 For example:
 ```